Ward Burton: 2000–2007

-In the 2004 season, Burton raced Haas CNC Racing's No. 0 NetZero HiSpeed-sponsored car to three Top 10 finishes but was released from the team with two races left in the season.
+In the 2004 season, Burton raced Haas CNC Racing's No. 0 NetZero HiSpeed-sponsored car to three top-ten finishes but was released from the team with two races left in the season.
 He spent the next two seasons as a free agent.
 He returned to the Sprint Cup series late in the 2006 season, driving the No. 4 Lucas Oil-sponsored Chevrolet for Morgan-McClure Motorsports.
 His first race with the team was the Subway 500 at Martinsville Speedway on October 22, 2006.
 He started 35th and finished 26th as the last car on the lead lap.
 On November 5, 2006 at Texas Motor Speedway in his next driving opportunity, he started 37th and finished 25th.
 On December 12, Burton signed with Morgan-McClure Motorsports to drive the No. 4 car full-time in 2007.
-That year, his performance was lackluster, posting a best finish of 14th.
+That year, his performance was lackluster, posting a best finish of fourteenth.
 On November 12, he was released from Morgan-McClure Motorsports so that the team could "evaluate performance."
 Morgan-McClure closed up shop shortly afterward.

 Following his release, Burton did not officially retire; however, it was not until 2012 that he returned to NASCAR, signing with Hillman Racing to run in the season-opening Camping World Truck Series race at Daytona International Speedway, as well as selected races later in the year as a teammate to his son Jeb.

 Burton joined Turner Scott Motorsports as a driver coach for the team starting in 2013, where he assisted with driver development for the Nationwide and Camping World Truck Series teams.
 However, just prior to the start of the 2014 season, the primary sponsor of the team defaulted on a payment, and the team was shut down.

 Virginia Board of Game and Inland Fisheries

-On November 1, 2005, then Virginia Governor Mark R. Warner appointed Burton to the Virginia Board of Game and Inland Fisheries.
+On November 1, 2005, then Virginia Governor Mark Warner appointed Burton to the Virginia Board of Game and Inland Fisheries.
 As a resident of Halifax County, Virginia, Burton assumed the seat on the board for Virginia's 5th Congressional District that was formerly held by C. Wilson McNeely, IV, who resigned after six years of service.

 Burton, an avid sportsman and conservationist, is the founder and president of the Ward Burton Wildlife Foundation, and he has been a spokesperson for Virginia's 34 state parks since 2003.